FrozenAtlas/discord-chrome-soundcloud-presence/README.md

 Discord-Chrome-SoundCloud-Presence allows you to set your Discord Rich Presence to whatever song you're listening to in Chrome.
 An additional Chrome extension is included in order to rely site information.

+While not listening to anything the URL status will be shown.

 ## Installation

 REQUIRES NPM (https://www.npmjs.com/get-npm)